agenteo/agenteo.github.com/source/_drafts/component-based-rails-architecture-primer.md

 end
 {% endhighlight %}

 I think it's great to see what the main application is doing without having to dig in layers of controllers and models.

-The `Gemfile` will look for the high level components `public_ui`, `admin_ui`, `legacy_migration` in the `components` directory of the Rails application and automatically resolve any local component dependency like the `domain_logic`--I explain how this works in [Gemfile hierarchy in Ruby on Rails component based architecture](http://teotti.com/gemfiles-hierarchy-in-ruby-on-rails-component-based-architecture/).
+The `Gemfile` will look for the high level components `public_ui`, `admin_ui`, `legacy_migration` in the `components` directory of the Rails application and automatically resolve any local component dependency like the `domain_logic`.
+I explain how this works in [Gemfile hierarchy in Ruby on Rails component based architecture](http://teotti.com/gemfiles-hierarchy-in-ruby-on-rails-component-based-architecture/).

+The `/components` directory has sub-directories with my components but if I have more then 5 or 6 I like the idea of splitting them in a layered architecture sub-directory structure: user interface, application, domain.

+{% highlight bash %}
+$ ls -l components/
+total 0
+drwxr-xr-x  18 agenteo  320754065  612 Mar 19 08:42 admin_ui
+drwxr-xr-x  18 agenteo  320754065  612 Mar 10 08:20 domain_logic
+drwxr-xr-x  18 agenteo  320754065  612 Mar 19 08:42 public_ui
+drwxr-xr-x  20 agenteo  320754065  680 Mar 10 08:20 legacy_import
+{% endhighlight %}

+### Routes

-When a high level component provide routes they are mounted in the Rails application route file.
+When a high level component provides routes I need to mount them in the Rails application route file.

 {% highlight ruby %}
 # config/routes.rb